9brada6/tabs-with-posts/development.md

 ### After first release

 - 🥇 Add taxonomy options(with post formats).
-- 📬 Add filters for all things.
+- ➕ Add filters for all things.
-- 🔀 Add a way to invert category icons?
+- ➕ Add a way to invert category icons?
+- ➕ Add a way to "Only Include/Exclude specific posts" to also including all the post children with a checkbox option.

 ## Read Before Development